nmsa/tma-framework-m/development/probes/probe-k8s-network/README.md

 sh build.sh
 ```

-After that, you need to create the image of the probe k8s network, through the following commands:
+After that, you need to create the image of the Probe Kubernetes Network through the following commands:

 ```
 cd ../../probes/probe-k8s-network/